Doneraile Court

-Doneraile Court is a late-17th century country house ear the town of Doneraile in County Cork which stands in 400 acre of walled parkland.
-It remained the seat of the St Leger family from the time of construction until the mid-20th century.

-The park is open all year with free admission.
+Doneraile Court is a late-17th century country house near the town of Doneraile in County Cork, Ireland.
+It stands in 400 acre of walled parkland known as Doneraile Park or Doneraile Estate.
+The house remained the seat of the St Leger family from the time of construction until the mid-20th century.
+The park, which is managed by the Office of Public Works (OPW), is open all year with free admission.
+As of 2023, Donerail Park was the most visited free tourist attraction in County Cork, and the fifth most visited OPW site in the country.